Best Dry Bag of 2020

 NRS Bill's Bag

 If you're headed out on big waters for a long adventure, the NRS Bill's Bag has got you covered.
-It's the same simple design as any little roll-top bag but with some upgrades wrapped up in this 110-liter version.
-A flexible storm flap along the opening helps to seal this behemoth bag better while a single velcro strip inside makes lining it up for rolling it down even easier.
+It's the same simple design as any little roll-top bag but with some upgrades and a whopping 110-liter capacity.
+A flexible storm flap along the opening helps to better seal this behemoth bag, while a single velcro strip inside makes lining it up for rolling it down even easier.
 With four straps to hold the top closed and cinch it down tight, this oversized bag becomes a much more manageable size.
 Comfortable backpack straps help you easily haul it out of the raft and up to camp each evening and back down the bank every morning.
-To pack it into your craft more easily, this entire backpack harness easily comes off in a few seconds with the same kind of handy clips used to close it.
+To pack it into your craft more easily, the entire backpack harness easily comes off in a few seconds with the same kind of handy clips used to close it.
 And unless you plan for your bag to become trapped under a rapid for prolonged periods, its thick TobaTex construction with double sewn and welded seams will keep your things dry through most misadventures.

 With that being said, the Bill's Bag will leak if really under duress.
-It does much better packed completely full, so unless you have 110 liters of stuff to bring with you, you might consider the 65-liter size instead.
+It does much better packed completely full, so if you don't have 110-liters of stuff to bring with you, you might consider the 65-liter size instead.
 Its exceptional size also makes it difficult to stay organized, as it is just one large compartment.
-You're practically forced to use additional organization sacks within the Bill's Bag - fumbling around inside a wide-open 110L cavern without any sort of system is unlikely to make you want to keep using it.
+You're practically forced to use additional organization sacks — fumbling around inside a wide-open 110-liter cavern without any sort of system is likely to make you more than a little frustrated.
 But with some extra tricks, the added space can easily encompass your regular travel bag, backpack, or camera bag in its depths.
 If you've got a summer's worth of clothes and gear heading into the Amazon rainforest or on a small fishing boat, the capacity and easy-to-use design of the Bill's will help keep your life drier.

 Read review: NRS Bill's Bag